Making Your Own Wedding Cake

 If you’re going to put all this thought and time into making your own wedding cake, you want to be sure it’s properly supported!

 It’s crucial that the cake is built with supports in each tier!
-Supports ensure your wedding cake can support its own weight and keep its shape the day of your wedding.
+Supports ensure your wedding cake can support its own weight and keep its shape on the day of your wedding.

 Some people use wooden dowels for this, others use bubble tea straws.
 I know it sounds crazy, but they actually work very well.
-I prefer to use clear bubble tea straws, because they’re easier to cut.
+I prefer to use clear bubble tea straws because they’re easier to cut.

 Wedding cakes also usually have a thick central wooden dowel, which helps keep the tiers centered.
 It acts as a guide as you stack the tiers on top of one another.